 Kopperston is a tiny town located in the state of West Virginia.
 With a population of 569 people and just one neighborhood, Kopperston is the 189th largest community in West Virginia.
-Kopperston has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Kopperston was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Kopperston is generally considered to be a blue-collar town.
 100.00% of the Kopperston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kopperston is a town of transportation and shipping workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Kopperston who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).